Staff

 Sam Zielinski, Administrative Coordinator & Rabbi Caine's Assistant

-Sam has worked with Beth Israel for going on 5 years.
-Sam has lived all over Michigan, settling in Ann Arbor after college with his two cats.
+Sam has worked with Beth Israel for going on 6 years.
+Sam has lived all over Michigan, settling in Ann Arbor after college with his two cats and boyfriend.
 Outside of work Sam is a passionate collector and traveler.

 Click here to contact Sam.